OriHillairetdev/trend_setter/README.md

 verification page the accounts where being created with no verification needed and it was causing a server 500 error with no email being sent, after pinpointing the location of the problem the issue turned out to be a simple synatax error that has gotten lost in the code after fixing that the problem was solved and it worked as intended

+Testing Steps:

+Checking the email and verification system, using temp mail i made many account testing and retesting all of the log out and account creation functions at each stage of development i would

 ## Deployment